DanielMorales9/SparkCluster/README.md

 * Scala 2.12.2
 * Spark 2.2.0

-It also includes the [Jupyter Notebook](https://github.com/jupyter/notebook) notebook along with scala integration [Jupyter Scala](https://github.com/jupyter-scala/jupyter-scala)
+It also includes the [Jupyter Notebook](https://github.com/jupyter/notebook) along with scala integration [Jupyter Scala](https://github.com/jupyter-scala/jupyter-scala)

 ## Docker Swarm
 A `docker-compose.yml` file is provided to run the spark-cluster in the [Docker Swarm](https://docs.docker.com/engine/swarm/) environment